Ackee-Blockchain/wake/docs/testing-framework/performance-considerations.md

 Woke testing framework is designed to be fast and efficient.
 However, there are some things to keep in mind to achieve the best performance.

 1. Always prefer to use [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil) whenever possible.
+2. Always prefer WebSockets connection over HTTP connection.
-2. Avoid accessing transaction events (`tx.events`) unless necessary.
+3. Avoid accessing transaction events (`tx.events`) unless necessary.
 Consider using `tx.raw_events` instead.
-3. Avoid using accounts other than the pre-generated ones (`chain.accounts`) in `from_` parameters.
+4. Avoid using accounts other than the pre-generated ones (`chain.accounts`) in `from_` parameters.
 If you need more accounts than the default number, change the Woke [configuration](../configuration.md) file or launch the development chain with a higher number of accounts and connect to it.
-4. Minimize usage of call traces (`tx.call_trace`) and console logs (`tx.console_logs`).
+5. Minimize usage of call traces (`tx.call_trace`) and console logs (`tx.console_logs`).
 These features are useful for debugging, but may slow down the test execution.

 ## Profiling tests